Sim2K/coach/AppInfo3.md

         RAISE EXCEPTION 'Invalid action type: %', action_type;
     END IF;

-    -- Step: Return the engagement as JSON for insert and update actions IF action_type IN ('insert', 'update') THEN
+    -- Step: Return the engagement as JSON for insert actions IF action_type = 'insert' THEN
-    IF action_type = 'insert' THEN
         SELECT json_build_object(
             'engagement_id', new_engagement_id,